min2ha/ukwa-site/content/target/57786/index.en.md

   "start_date": "2017-10-12T09:00:00Z"
 }

-# Bangor University: Centre for Health Economics and Medicines Evaluation

 The Centre for Health Economics and Medicines Evaluation is active across a range of health economic and medicines evaluation research activities.
 It was established in 2001, and is one of the leading health economics centres in the UK.